This post may contain affiliate links. Please read my disclosure policy.

 - Bread bowls for serving if desired

-- In a large dutch-oven or soup pot, add the butter and olive oil and heat on medium until melted.
+- In a large dutch-oven or soup pot add the butter and olive oil and heat on medium until melted.
 Add the diced onion and carrots.
-Sauté until just tender and add the minced garlic.
-Sauté for another 30 seconds or until the garlic is fragrant.
+Sauté just until just tender.

-- Ladle into soup bowls or bread bowls and garnish with additional grated cheddar or Parmesan cheese and sliced green onions if desired.
+- Ladle into soup bowls or bread bowls and garnish with additional grated cheddar and sliced green onions if desired.

 Pin to your favorite soup board!